ZhekaiLi/ZhekaiLi.github.io/_posts/0007 Supply Chain/0007-10-01-Book-Optimizing Factory Performance.md

 - Factories without reentrancy (i.e., DoR = 1)
 - Factories with reentrancy (i.e., DoR > 1)
 - Synchronous factories (e.g., every job flows through the factory at the same constant speed, such as bottles in a beverage bottling plant)
-- Asynchronous factories (e.g., each job—as in semi-conductor fabrication—may flow through the factory at different speeds and in addition may remain temporarily held in a queue)
+- Asynchronous factories (e.g., each job, as in semi-conductor fabrication, may flow through the factory at different speeds and in addition may remain temporarily held in a queue)
 - High-mix factories (e.g., those that process numerous job types)
 - Low-mix factories (e.g., those that process only a limited number of job types)
 - Low-volume factories (e.g., those that process only a relatively limited number of jobs per time period, such as aircraft manufacturers or research and development factories that produce only prototypes of a product)